wise as serpents

 Luke preserves early evidence intimating that they indeed did not want to be connected with Yeshua's murder.

 They desperately wanted to avoid being held responsible for His death.
-Even more so in the second and third Centuries when the Gentile Christians began to multiply, and their own power began to wane.
-So I think we would be reasonable to set aside this so-called "fact" given by Emil Schurer, that the Jews could not legally kill someone, and see what else secular history as well as Biblical history has to say.
+Even more so was this the case in the second and third Centuries when the Gentile Christians began to multiply, and their own power began to wane.
+So I think we would be reasonable to set aside this so-called "fact" given by Emil Schurer, that the Jews could not legally kill someone, and then see what else secular history as well as Biblical history has to say.

 Not a few times are we told that the Jews in fact could and did kill certain individuals.
-First there is the mention of when the Romans originally gave the Jews the right to exercise for themselves these laws.
+First there is the mention of when the Romans originally gave the Jews the right to exercise for themselves the enforcement of their laws.

 In the times of Julius Caesar the Roman Senate had passed decrees expressly reserving to the Jews the exercise of their own laws.
-Josephus, who wrote long after the time in question, and has been careful to give copies of them, treats them as being in full force.
-Justin Martyr expressly states that the Jews persecuted the Christians to death as long as they could. -Homersham Cox, The First Century of Christianity, pg 48.
+Josephus, who wrote decades after the time in question treats them as being in full force.
+Justin Martyr expressly states that the Jews persecuted the Christians to death as long as they could (see Homersham Cox, The First Century of Christianity, pg 48).

 Then this next quote is from an early Jewish Commentary on DEUTERONOMY, specifically calling for the death of a teacher with all the traits of one like Yeshua.

-It was indeed against the Mosaic Law for the Jews to shed blood, therefore they had always been limited to stoning or strangling or the like.
+It should be noted that it was indeed against the Mosaic Law for the Jews to shed blood, and for this reason they had always been limited to stoning or strangling or the like.

 Lastly we give the record of the Roman General Titus reminding the defenders of Jerusalem, just before he destroyed it in A.D.
 70, of the following.

-I think that it is a pretty safe bet to presume that the Jews did indeed still have the right to execute a prisoner.
+I think that it is a pretty safe bet to presume that the Jews did indeed still have the right to execute one of their own; especially if Rome had granted them permission to execute even a Roman.
 Considering this, I think we would do well to re-evaluate what exactly the Jews meant in JOHN 18:31.
 Hypothesizing that it was indeed legal for the Jews to kill someone, I see only two reasonable possibilities.
 First, the Jews might have been saying that it was not lawful for them to crucify the prisoner, because that would entail the shedding of blood.
 When Pilate told them to take Him and judge Him according to their own law, he may not have realized that they indeed sought to have Him crucified.
 Thus they replied, 'But it is not lawful for us to crucify Him'.
 Then the next phrase would fit more appropriately, "That the saying of Jesus might be fulfilled, which he spake, signifying what death he should die".
 The death He was to die was crucifixion and this at least makes a little more sense for why the Evangelist brings up the point then about Yeshua's prophecy of being crucified.